 - What is the couple's favorite restaurant?

-- What was the bride's major in college?
+- What was the bride's/groom's major in college?

-- As a little girl, what did the bride want to be when she grew up?
+- As a child, what did the bride/groom want to grow up to be?

 Type your final list of questions, leaving space for guests to write their answers.
 And don't forget to create an answer key for yourself.
 Make enough copies for all of the guests (plus a few extras), and gather writing utensils for them, as well.